echumley/FOSS-SIEM-Stack/README.md

 * **Zeek:** A network security monitor that analyzes traffic in real time, producing detailed logs for detecting network anomalies and intrusions.
 * **Wazuh Manager:** Focuses on security-related logs and threat detection, enhancing the system’s security posture.
 * **TheHive:** An open-source Security Incident Response Platform (SIRP) that helps organize and manage security incidents, facilitating collaboration and case management among analysts.
+* **Cortex:** Analysis and enrichment engine that automates the querying of threat intelligence sources and forensic tools to provide contextual data for security incidents.

 ## SIEM & SOAR

 The SIEM and SOAR of choice for this project are Wazuh and TheHive due to their open-source model, continued support from developers and the community, rich feature-sets, and interoperability with other security-related services.
 Wazuh aggregates and correlates security logs from Fail2Ban, Crowdsec, and the Wazuh agent installed on the hosts.
 After logs are aggregated and correlated, Wazuh will alert an analyst a threat or attack is detected.
 Wazuh has some built-in features for automatically remediating basic security issues, but TheHive will do more in-depth remediation when a complex interference is required.

-Wazuh and TheHive work together to create a comprehensive security operations workflow, combining threat detection, analysis, and incident response.
+Wazuh, TheHive, and Cortex work together to create a comprehensive security operations workflow, combining threat detection, analysis, and incident response.
 Here’s how they integrate and complement each other:

 ### Security Stack Workflow